carrierdown/recurse/README.md

 # re<urse

-re<urse is a declarative language for generating musical patterns.
+re<urse is a language for generating musical patterns.

 ### Why re<urse